 There were manufacturing facilities in Australia for an

-thus saw some use by Australians in the Southwest Pacific.
-It was
+which thus saw some use by Australians in the Southwest Pacific.

-It was slightly lighter and had a slightly lower muzzle velocity, was
+It was slightly lighter and had a slightly lower muzzle velocity,

 China was almost competely

-was limited to a small number of weapons of older German
+production was limited to a small number of weapons of older

-design produced under license, such as Mauser rifles and
+German design produced under license, such as Mauser rifles and

-photographs, many Chinese troops carried dadao swords for close combat.
+contemporary photographs, many Chinese troops carried dadao swords for close

 The Chinese did receive the first Canadian production run of the Browning 9mm automatic pistol, and were particularly fond of the rather bizarre wooden holster stock optimistically developed for the weapon.
 This converted the pistol into a kind of ersatz carbine.